la2050/archive/_projects/2016/save-a-life.md

   According to LA County, 1 death could be prevented for every 227 naloxone kits distributed.
 Be part of curbing this epidemic!
-project_image_2: 9035316643741-team90.jpg
-empty_column_1: ''
 organization_name: Homeless Health Care Los Angeles
 organization_website: hhcla.org
-organization_name_2: Homeless Health Care Los Angeles
-organization_activity: >-
-  HHCLA is a non-profit, community-based organization charged with the mission of providing innovative strategies for reducing the impact of homelessness in the communities of LA County.
-ein: ''

 ---